Contents

 Fuel Injector Issues

-You might see a lot of smoke coming from the tailpipe.
+Smoke may be coming out from your tailpipe.
 There may not be enough power coming from all the engines.
 The problem could be a faulty fuel injector or a leak of some kind.

 Failure Under Load